WGBH/django-multilingualfield/README.md

 1. `multilingualfield.fields.MultiLingualCharField`: Functionality mirrors that of django's `django.db.models.CharField`
 2. `multilingualfield.fields.MultiLingualTextField`: Functionality mirrors that of django's `django.db.models.TextField`
+2. `multilingualfield.fields.MultiLingualFileField`: Functionality mirrors that of django's `django.db.models.FileField`

-At the database level, `MultiLingualCharField` and `MultiLingualTextField` are essentially identical in that their content is both stored within 'text' columns (as opposed to either 'varchar' or 'text'); they diverge only in the widgets they use.
+At the database level, `MultiLingualCharField`, `MultiLingualTextField` and `MultiLingualFileField` are essentially identical in that their content is both stored within 'text' columns (as opposed to either 'varchar' or 'text'); they diverge only in the widgets/forms they use.

-Any options you would can pass to a `CharField` or `TextField` (i.e. blank=True, max_length=50) will work as expected but `max_length` will not be enforced at a database level (only during form creation and input validation).
+Any options you would can pass to a `CharField`, `TextField` or `FileField` (i.e. blank=True, max_length=50, upload_to='path/', storage=StorageClass()) will work as expected but `max_length` will not be enforced at a database level (only during form creation and input validation).

 ## Usage ##